V-Cent/TTE/docs/STYLING.md

 - On the next segment, base mechanics (##) of the game are documented.
 These will use headings 3 only (###).
 Definitions of certain mechanics are also explained here.
 Special thanks can also be placed during the base mechanics heading if needed.
 - After that, glitches (##) are documented depending on where they affect.
 On this segment will not be glitches that are useful for the battle system.
 Example for glitches sub-titles (###) are: "Equipment/Items/Accessories Glitches", "Out of Bounds and Sequence Breaks", "Exploits" and "Minor Battle Glitches".
 Use the fourth heading (####) for each glitch description.
 - Finally, the Combat Techniques (##) segment starts.
 Here will be described the various techniques and glitches of the battle system of each game.
 It will always start with a General Techniques (###) sub-title for each techniques that does not require a segment of its own.
 Important techniques should have their only section using a sub-title (###).
 Use the fourth heading (####) for each tech description.

-## Default Format for a News Page

-News pages should always start by a heading (#) with the following custom directive properties: dateDay, dateMonth and description.

-After that, any proper GFM format can be used.

 ## Other Resources